family-guy/aiostorage-wiki/_getting_started/basic-usage.md

     await asyncio.wait(futures)
 ```

-where `my_upload_file` is a helper coroutine that does the authenticating and
+where `my_upload_file()` is a helper coroutine that does the authenticating and
-uploading of each file to a given bucket
+uploading of each file to a bucket

 ```
 async def my_upload_file(storage, file):